vegaprotocol/specs/protocol/0073-LIMN-limited_network_life.md

 The check the following sub-cases:

-- If the Ethereum replay says withrawal completed.
+- If the Ethereum replay says withdrawal completed.
 The party has general account balance of 0 USD.
 The party has "signed for withdrawal" 0.
 - If the Ethereum replay hasn't seen withdrawal transaction processed and the expiry time of the withdrawal hasn't passed yet.
 Then the party has general account balance of 0 USD.
 The party has "signed for withdrawal" 100.
 - If the Ethereum replay hasn't seen withdrawal transaction processed and the expiry time of the withdrawal has passed.
 Then the party has general account balance of 100 USD.